Battle of Fort Sumter: Bombardment

 Although Sumter was a masonry fort, there were wooden buildings inside for barracks and officer quarters.
-The Confederates targeted these with heated shot (cannonballs heated red hot in a furnace), starting fires that could prove more dangerous to the men than explosive artillery shells.
+The Confederates targeted these with heated shot (cannonballs heated red hot in a furnace), starting fires that could have proven more dangerous to the men than explosive artillery shells.
 At 7 p.m. on April 12, a rain shower extinguished the flames and, at the same time, the Union gunners stopped firing for the night.
 They slept fitfully, concerned about a potential infantry assault against the fort.
 During the darkness, the Confederates reduced their fire to four shots each hour.
 The following morning, the full bombardment resumed and the Confederates continued firing hot shot against the wooden buildings.
 By noon most of the wooden buildings in the fort and the main gate were on fire.
 The flames moved toward the main ammunition magazine, where 300 barrels of gunpowder were stored.
 The Union soldiers frantically tried to move the barrels to safety, but two-thirds were left when Anderson judged it was too dangerous and ordered the magazine doors closed.
 He ordered the remaining barrels thrown into the sea, but the tide kept floating them back together into groups, some of which were ignited by incoming artillery rounds.
 He also ordered his crews to redouble their efforts at firing, but the Confederates did the same, firing the hot shots almost exclusively.
 Many of the Confederate soldiers admired the courage and determination of the Yankees.
 When the fort had to pause its firing, the Confederates often cheered and applauded after the firing resumed and they shouted epithets at some of the nearby Union ships for failing to come to the fort's aid.